Anthony Gelling: Club career

 At the end of the 2011 season, Gelling signed a contract to play for Wigan Warriors in the Super League.

 Gelling was allocated the number 24 jersey on arrival to Wigan Warriors' pre-2012 season training in Florida.

 2014

 He played in the 2014 Super League Grand Final defeat by St Helens at Old Trafford.

 2015

-Gelling has proven himself to be somewhat of a cult hero at Wigan with his eccentric behaviours which include charging down a penalty goal attempt from Brisbane Broncos Corey Parker in golden point extra time of the World Club Series clash between the Broncos and Wigan on 21 February 2015 and riding to and from Wigan's Good Friday victory over local rivals St. Helens on 3 April 2015 on a BMX that he bought from Cash Converters for £100.
+Gelling proved himself to be somewhat of a cult hero at Wigan with his eccentric behaviour which included charging down a penalty goal attempt from Brisbane Broncos Corey Parker in golden point extra time of the World Club Series clash between the Broncos and Wigan on 21 February 2015 and riding to and from Wigan's Good Friday victory over local rivals St. Helens on 3 April 2015 on a BMX that he bought from Cash Converters for £100.
 On 16 June 2015 Gelling signed a new four-year contract with the Wigan club.